 4. We’ve seen enough bridesmaids and groomsmen lined up on church steps to last us a lifetime.
 Go Vogue and ask your photographer to get sassy with your group photographs, showcasing the group and landscape in a more natural or artful style.

 Photo by Pop Mod Photography

-8. If you love a certain landscape, but it’s privately owned, don’t automatically assume it’s off limits.
+5. If you love a certain landscape, but it’s privately owned, don’t automatically assume it’s off-limits.
 The best man snagged this middle-of-nowhere spot by getting a plat map of Leland to figure out who owns it, then asked the farmer if the reception could be staged on his land.
 The farmer said yes, and they all lived happily ever after.

-10. The ice cream America voted the best in the nation—Moomers—is made Up North.
-Use it to accompany your traditional wedding cake or other special dessert, and we guarantee happy guests.
+7. The ice cream America voted the best in the nation—Moomers—is made Up North.
+Use it to accompany your traditional wedding cake or another special dessert, and we guarantee happy guests.

 Photo by Captured by Grace Photography

 12. Farm-field flowers, candles in jelly jars and a rustic barn twinkling with lights—a wedding in the country can be romantic and refined.